Niolon/XHARPy/docs/source/index.rst

 Welcome to xHARPy's documentation!
 ==================================

 **xHARPY** (x-ray diffraction Hirshfeld Atom Refinement in Python) is a Python library that enables refinement with custom atomic form factor calculations.

-Current implemented and tested sources for atomic form factors are Hirshfeld Atom Refinement from periodic DFT calculations and the Independent Atom Model.
+This is the first refinement library to implement the calculation of atomic form factors from periodic PAW-DFT calculations.
+Independent atom model for comparison and debugging is also available.

+The library has been written with extensibility in mind.
+You can look at the f0j_sources folder for examples how to write a new atomic form factor source.

 Refinement itself relies heavily on JAX for the automatic generation of gradients.
 This means that new features only have to be implemented in the loss function.
 No explicit gradients are needed.

+If you have used the library in your research, please cite the paper where it was originally published:

+TODO: Insert paper here

+This library was written during my PhD which was embedded in the research training group BENCh at the University of Göttingen, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 389479699/GRK245

 .. note::

    This project is still at the beginning of its development.
 Things might fundamentally change with future versions.

 .. toctree::
    :maxdepth: 2